KunkelAlexander/KunkelAlexander.github.io/_posts/2024-10-02-when-fourier-fails-inverse-polynomial-reconstruction-post.md

 The result looks as follows:
 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/ipr_failure.png" alt="">
 What went wrong?
-The reconstruction is clearly divergent.
-The problem lies in the conditioning of $$W$$, as is confirmed by plotting its singular values:
+The reconstruction is clearly divergent and the problem lies in the conditioning of $$W$$, as is confirmed by plotting its singular values:
 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/ipr_svd.png" alt="">
 Its condition number in this case is $$\mathrm{cond}(W) = 10^{16}$$.
 Fortunately for us, Jung's paper proposes a solution: A projection to  a polynomial subspace performed via Gaussian elimination with a truncation:

 {%- highlight python -%}# LU decomposition with pivot pivot, L, U = scipy.linalg.lu(W, permute_l=False)